Alibaba to ramp up food delivery and lifestyle service offerings with merger and funding – [Reuters, Bloomberg]

 Xiaomi’s component supplier Holitech Technology is set to invest US$200 million over three years in India, according to a report by Reuters.
 The country is the world’s 2nd largest smartphone market and is Xiaomi’s biggest customer.

-This move was likely sparked by a new law that the India government introduced in April, which states that all smartphone components imported into the country will have a 10 per cent tax imposed on them.
+This move is likely sparked by a new law that the India government introduced in April, which states that all smartphone components imported into the country will have a 10 per cent tax imposed on them.

 Holitch expects to set up shop in India by the first quarter of 2019 and create 6,000 jobs over three years.
 It will manufacture smartphone parts such as fingerprint sensors and camera modules.